MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is sometimes referred to as “wizardry” due to its mysterious and seemingly magical nature.
+Programming can be used to create art and music - some programmers have even created entire musical compositions using only code!